thavocado/sd-webui-frequency-separation/README.md

 ## 1. Why You’d Want This
 **Motivation**
 Stable Diffusion’s VAE often softens tiny textures (skin pores, fabric weave, micro-contrast).
 This extension slices every picture into **three “layers” of detail** (structure, features, fine grain), runs each layer through its own diffusion pass, then glues them back together.
-The end result is visibly crisper and contrasty.
-Generated PNGs are usually **80 – 100 % larger** because there’s literally more information to compress.
+This does not actually work in the predictable way -- most of the image is actually encoded in the highest latent frequencies, the the lower frequencies contribute almost nothing to the final result.
+In fact, filtering them out can alone produce more detailed images.

 **Technical detail**
 * We work in the Fourier domain.